aerobless/knowledge/💿 Operating Systems/📱 iOS.md

 * [Google Maps](https://apps.apple.com/us/app/google-maps/id585027354): Maps duh! 😄
 * [Google Chrome](https://apps.apple.com/us/app/google-chrome/id535886823): Although all browsers on iOS use the same engine, I prefer this over Safari due to it syncing my bookmarks and other Google services.
 * [Google Calendar](https://apps.apple.com/uy/app/google-calendar-get-organised/id909319292): The best calendar service.
 * [Google Keep](https://apps.apple.com/us/app/google-keep-notes-and-lists/id1029207872): I use this as my shopping list app since it integrates with Google Home.
 Google Keep has a nice clean user interface and it can be used for other kinds of notes and lists as well.
-Although personally I mainly use [Notion](Notion.md) for this kind of data.
 * [Pocket](https://getpocket.com/): Read-later news aggregator service.
 Useful to mark articles, blog posts and videos to consume later.
 * [Notion](https://apps.apple.com/us/app/notion-notes-docs-tasks/id1232780281): Universal notes app that can be configured extensively to personal taste.
-I use this as my private second brain.
-See also [SaaS -> Notion](Notion.md).
+I used this as my private [[💡 Knowledge Management#Second Brain|second brain]] before switching to [[💎 Obsidian|obsidian]].
 * [X](https://apps.apple.com/us/app/x/id333903271): World news, local news & discussions.
 Diverse viewpoints.
 * [Spotify](https://apps.apple.com/us/app/spotify-music-and-podcasts/id324684580): The best music streaming app.
 It's literally the only one that does a good job of handing over streams between multiple computers, smart speakers and phones.
 * [BeReal](https://apps.apple.com/us/app/bereal-your-friends-for-real/id1459645446): Social media app where you post a picture once a day at a random time defined by the service.